Guiding Principles

 Preamble

-3. Parliament remains central to governance as the people’s proxy; yet all its acts are subject to this Charter and the people’s absolute sovereignty.
+3. Parliament shall remain central to governance as the proxy of the people; yet all its acts shall be subject to this Charter and to the people’s absolute sovereignty.
+No Act of Parliament shall stand against the will of the people in jury assembled, nor against the supreme authority of this Charter.

-4. All distinctions in this Charter are based solely on British citizenship and loyalty—never on race, ethnicity, sex, or any immutable trait.
+4. All distinctions in rights or duties under this Charter shall rest solely upon British citizenship and loyalty.
+No statute, decree, or act of authority shall ever make distinction by race, ethnicity, sex, or any other immutable trait.

-6. A transition mechanism shall review all existing law in the first Parliament convened under this Charter; incompatible law shall be repealed or amended to conform.
+6. A transition mechanism shall, when enacted, be established by the first Parliament convened under this Charter to review all existing laws.
+Any statute, regulation, or decree found incompatible with this Charter shall be repealed or amended forthwith to conform.

-7. All enactments since 1997 shall receive priority review.
-EU-derived and other supranational obligations shall be stripped and replaced by sovereign legislation compliant with this Charter.
+7. All enactments since 1997 shall receive priority review under the transition mechanism.
+All EU-derived law and other supranational obligations shall be stripped from Britain’s statute book and replaced, where necessary, with sovereign legislation compliant with this Charter.

-8. Treaties conflicting with this Charter are null; critical trade and defence treaties shall be renegotiated within 18 months to secure British interests while preserving Charter supremacy.
+8. All treaties conflicting with this Charter shall be null and void within Britain.
+Essential trade and defence treaties shall be renegotiated within eighteen months, securing British interests while preserving the supremacy of this Charter.

-10. All jury verdicts and common-law precedents shall be recorded anonymously and immutably on a national blockchain.
+10. All jury verdicts and common-law precedents shall be recorded anonymously and immutably on a national blockchain ledger.
+Such record shall be public, permanent, and beyond alteration by any authority.

 Clauses